kpprd/simplesearch/README.md

 # simplesearch

 My solution to the assignment given in the file "JavaCodingExercise-TextSearch" (the programming languange was optional).
-See the file README.pdf for details.
+See the file Report.pdf for details.